wright-development/wright-development.github.io/content/post/api-testing-in-dotnet.md

 }
 ```

-While this code isn't bad, it's easy to see that after a few tests there will be alot of code duplication.
-In addition the code code stand to be a little
-clearer, thus enters Expected.Request.
+While this code isn't bad, it's easy to see that after a few tests there will be a lot of code duplication.
+In addition, the code could stand to be clearer, thus enters Expected.Request.

 ``` csharp
 private readonly TestServer _server;